polterguy/polterguy.github.io/documentation/magic/index.md

 #### PUT magic/system/sql/save-file

-This endpoint saves a template SQL file in your backend, and requires the following payload.
+This endpoint saves a template SQL snippet file in your backend, and requires the following payload.

 ```json
 {